What is best for the horse?

 Dr. Schumacher says MPA affects horse behavior due to its reaction with GABA receptors.
 He characterized it as similar to a “tranquilizer” effect.
 The supporting data comes from research on rats, although it was noted that mammalian receptors are similar.
 No horse studies have been completed.

 Gamma-aminobutyric acid is a neurotransmitter.
 GABA is the chief inhibitory neurotransmitter in the mammalian nervous system, according to Emily Deans, MD.
-People with depression and anxiety are shown to have low amounts of GABA in their cerebrospinal fluid.
+People with depression and anxiety have low amounts of GABA in their cerebrospinal fluid.
 Medicines used for anxiety increase GABA levels.

 Researchers at Boston University Medical School found yoga also increases levels of GABA in the brain.